iv4xr-project/japyre/docs/SquareWorldExample.md

 ## SquareWorld Example

 SquareWorld is a very simple world in Java.
 It is a 2D NxN grid-world.
 The grid consists of tiles.
 There is an imaginary robot dropped in the center of this world.
 The goal of the robot is to reach the top-right corner of the world (so, location (N-1,N-1)).
 The robot can be steered by moving it left/right/up/down, to a neighbouring tile.
 If it moves off the grid, it crashes.
-The picture below is just for your imagination; we don't actually have a GUI that visualizes it.
+The picture below is just for your imagination; we don't actually have a GUI.

 ![SquareWorld](./SquareWorld.png)